Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 ======

 # Building this repository from code
-## In order to compile the code, you MUST restore the NuGet packages in order to build successfuly!
+## In order to compile the code, you MUST restore/update the NuGet packages in order to build successfuly!

 ======